 The Jules Bordet Institute's Anatomical Pathology Department acquires laser microdissection technology

 Since its creation, the Jules Bordet Institute has been devoted to understanding, treating and fighting cancer.
 The recent acquisition of high precision laser microdissection technology reflects this mission and will make it possible to refine our knowledge of the heterogeneity of tumours and of the tumour microenvironment.
-Another boost for Research, made possible thanks to the generous support of the "Friends of the Bordet Institute.
+Another boost for Research, made possible thanks to the generous support of the Jules Bordet Association.

 The Anatomical Pathology Department actively collaborates with research teams at the Institut Bordet as part of translational research.
 In addition, numerous multicentre clinical studies (EORTC, BIG, etc) are coordinated from an anatomopathological viewpoint by the Department which has thus become a central reference laboratory.
 We are also conducting more specific projects, including:

 Tel : + 32 (0)2 541 31 15